aMoniker/timberscores/README.md

 There's no generator currently like there is at [http://underscores.me](http://underscores.me), but you could customize the name of the theme fairly easily with a global find/replace of the word `timberscores`.

+Since `timberscores` is a unique enough string (unlike `_s`) it's possible to use a single command to replace all instance of `timberscores` with your own name:

+`grep -rl --exclude-dir .git 'timberscores' . | xargs sed -i 's/timberscores/your_name_here/ig'`

+If you're on OSX, you may want to install `brew install gnu-sed` and use `gsed` instead of `sed` as the builtin OSX version of sed is sort of bad.

 Or, you can snoop around manually.

 1. Search for `'timberscores'` (inside single quotations) to capture the text domain.